 About The Book

-This is a story of democracy under threat.
+This national bestseller is not only the guiding “centerpiece of a robust new grassroots machinery” (Rolling Stone), it is the story of democracy under threat.
 It’s the story of a movement rising up to respond.
 And it’s a story of what comes next.

-In We Are Indivisible: A Blueprint for Democracy After Trump, the (still-married!) co-executive directors of Indivisible tell the story of the movement.
+In We Are Indivisible: A Blueprint for Democracy After Trump, the directors of Indivisible tell the story of the movement.
 They offer a behind-the-scenes look at how change comes to Washington, whether Washington wants it or not.
 And they explain how we’ll win the coming fight for the future of American democracy.
-We Are Indivisible isn’t a book of platitudes about hope; it’s a steely-eyed guide to people power—how to find it, how to build it, and how to use it to usher in the post-Trump era.
+We Are Indivisible isn’t a book of platitudes about hope; it’s a steely-eyed guide to people power—how to find it, how to build it, and how to use it to save our country.

 *All proceeds to the author go to Indivisible’s Save Democracy Fund

 Leah Greenberg is a former human trafficking policy advocate and staffer in the office of Congressman Tom Perriello (D-VA) on Capitol Hill.
 She is the cofounder and coexecutive director of Indivisible with her spouse Ezra Levin.

 Ezra Levin is a former federal anti-poverty advocate after serving as a legislative and campaign staffer for Congressman Lloyd Doggett (D-TX).
 He is the cofounder and coexecutive director of Indivisible with his spouse Leah Greenberg.